menu close

 3. Things you should do now (in high school)

-I recommend setting goals and getting into the habit of thinking what you should do now.
-High school baseball players practice for Koshien, Nation-wide Championship baseball tournament as their goal, but they cannot win the game just by swinging the bat earnestly as told by the coach without thinking about it themselves.
+I suggest setting goals and making a habit of thinking for yourself what you should do.
+High school baseball players work hard aiming for Koshien, but they can’t win the game just by swinging the bat earnestly as told by their coach.
 The same is true in the field of science and technology.
-It can be a tentative goal, but setting a goal and finding out for yourself what you need to learn to achieve that goal will motivate you, and also, I think you will naturally gain new abilities by continuing to do so.
+It is important to devise a plan and execute it yourself, even if it is a clumsy one, and take a step forward with whatever strength you have.
+You will naturally gain strength by making small advances repeatedly.